 Irregular and unpredictable trunk instability can be caused by cerebellar, subcortical, or basal ganglia dysfunction.

 Deviations from path are strong indicators of motor control deficits.

 Arm swing may be reduced or absent in Parkinson disease and vascular dementias.
 Arm swing disorders may also be adverse effects of dopamine-blocking drugs (typical and atypical antipsychotics).

 The goal is to determine as many potential contributing factors to gait disorders as possible.
-A performance-oriented mobility assessment tool may be helpful (see see Performance-Oriented Assessment of Mobility), as may other clinical tests (eg, a screening cognitive examination for patients with gait problems possibly due to frontal lobe syndromes).
+A performance-oriented mobility assessment tool may be helpful (see Table 1: Performance-Oriented Assessment of Mobility), as may other clinical tests (eg, a screening cognitive examination for patients with gait problems possibly due to frontal lobe syndromes).

 |PrintOpen table in new window

 Evaluation is best approached in 4 parts:

 In addition to the standard medical history, elderly patients should be asked about gait-related issues.
 First, they are asked open-ended questions regarding any difficulty with walking, balance, or both, including whether they have fallen (or fear they might fall).
 Then specific capabilities are assessed; they include whether patients can go up and down stairs; get in and out of a chair, shower, or tub; and walk as needed to buy and prepare food and do household chores.
 If they report any difficulties, details of the onset, duration, and progression are sought.
 History of neurologic and musculoskeletal symptoms and known disorders is important.